umiotter/umiotter/README.md

 ### ✨✨ Hi, I am [Menki Chen](https://umiotter.com) ✨✨

 I am a learning PhD student from China.
-I like open source and all interesting things and want to try to do it.
+I like open source and all exciting things and want to try it.

-- :sunglasses: I'm currently focusing on Web3 & Blockchain, interned at [@Tencent](https://github.com/Tencent/)
+- :sunglasses: I'm currently focusing on AI & Web3 , interned at [@Tencent](https://github.com/Tencent/)
-- :hammer: Creator of smart contract and frameworks
+- :hammer: Creator of machine learning and smart contracts frameworks
 - I like eating meat 🍖, playing 🎮, photo with 📷 and sleeping in 🛏️.